AlephAlpha/Nekomata/doc/Builtins.md

 ### `unsnoc` (`Ɔ`, `1 -> 2`)

-Get the last element and the rest of a list or a string.
+Get the last element and the rest of a list.

 ### `cons0` (`ç`, `1 -> 1`)